TNEI-Services/IPSA/docs/Key Features - IPSA 3 Series.rst

 -----------
 More scenarios functionality has been introduced.
 In particular, additional save file optimisations have been added in ``IscInterface`` to attempt to minimise the file size overhead of scenarios, and to allow areas/regions to be saved with only the relevant scenarios for that area.
+Additionally, users can now export selected scenarios into their own i3f files through overloads to the WriteFile and WriteArea functions.

 Additionally, the scenarios interface is now more flexible, with a suite of new options in ``IscNetworkData`` to customise what information is tracked in scenarios and a new option in ``IscNetwork`` to set whether